PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 Note that any images referenced in your markdown must be linked by the absolute URL of a publicly available image.
 Linking to local files or by relative URL is not supported.

+Note that any images referenced in your markdown must be linked by absolute URL and served by an external web server.
+Linking to local files or by relative URL is not supported.

 ```python
 from prefect import task, Flow
 from prefect.backend.artifacts import create_markdown_artifact